The TACO AI Maturity Model: A Strategic Framework for Assessing Operational AI Maturity

 Example Use Case: Routine Report Generation

-In this stage, AI has the ability to analyze and understand context.
+In this stage, AI can analyze and understand context.
 This means it can anticipate needs and execute proactively without human prompting.

 Example Use Case: Predictive Chatbots